Edit

 Integrating the PBIP format with Azure DevOps lets you use Azure Pipelines to automate Continuous Integration/Continuous Deployment (CI/CD) pipelines.
 These pipelines process the PBIP metadata files and apply a series of quality checks to your development before deploying it to the production system.

-In this article, we focus on continuous integration and describe how to create an Azure DevOps build pipeline that guarantees best practices for all semantic models and reports within a Fabric workspace.
+In this article, we focus on continuous integration and describe how to create an Azure DevOps pipeline that guarantees best practices for all semantic models and reports within a Fabric workspace.
 By implementing automated quality tests, you can prevent common mistakes, and enhances team efficiency.
 For example, this approach ensures that new team members adhere to established standards for semantic model and report development.

 Learn more about PBIP and Fabric Git Integration in project-overview and Fabric Git integration overview.

-Diagram showing workflow of build pipeline.
+Diagram showing workflow of DevOps pipeline.

 1. User 1 develops using Power BI Desktop.